mathineau/pangaea-clustering-intro/README.md

 However, this is your project.
 I think you should be able to use the tools you see fit for the job so I will only ask that you be able to explain why you selected a particular language over the other.

-## Clustering data points: DBSCAN
+## Clustering data points: DBSCAN and feature selection
 In order to perform the clustering operation, the candidate algorithm to be used will be DBSCAN.
 Here is the [wiki entry on the subject](http://en.wikipedia.org/wiki/DBSCAN).

+Each data Point that we will collect will have a set of attributes (say a geolocation, a name, and a description).
+For each of these sources, there may be a different set of possible attributes.
+For facebook.com, it might be {name, location, opening hours, type} and for wikipedia it might be {category, name, image, description}.
+For real data sources, you will have to define a feature vector computable for points coming from every sources.
+That feature vector is the input to the data clustering algorithm used.

 ## Delivering the product: Milestones
 The project will be brought to a successful completion through the prototyping of milestones.
 Each milestone will be